d-shap/assertions/README.md

 ## Static import
 Hamcrest assertions are readable only if static import is used.
 But sometimes coding policy does not allow static import.
+Or there could be several unit-testing libraries it the project that provide `assertThat` method.
 In this case tests with Hamcrest matchers are not readable at all.

 Hamcrest check with static import: